Lake City, Michigan

-Lake City is a city in and the county seat of Missaukee County in the U.S. state of Michigan.
-As of the 2020 census, the city population was 829.
-Lake City is locally known as the "Christmas Tree Capitol" because of the millions of Christmas trees produced annually.
+Lake City is a city in the U.S. state of Michigan.
+It is the county seat of Missaukee County, and is the largest city within the county.
+The city is located in the Northern Lower Peninsula of Michigan.
+As of the 2020 census, the population of Lake City was 829.
+Lake City has been nicknamed "Michigan's Christmas Tree Capital", due to the high number of farms near the city.

 History

-The community's first settler, Daniel Reeder, built his cabin on Muskrat Lake, now Lake Missaukee, in 1868.
+The community's first settler, Daniel Reader, built his cabin on Muskrat Lake, now Lake Missaukee, in 1868.
 On January 22, 1872, Reeder was the name of post office open and the last name of its first postmaster, Daniel.
 The county selected Reeder by a one-vote margin as the county seat in 1873.
 The community became a station of the Grand Rapids and Indiana Railroad.
-The community was renamed on January 25, 1877 to Lake City.
+The community was renamed on January 25, 1877, to Lake City.
 Lake City was incorporated as a village and platted in 1889.
 The village became a city in 1932.

 Much of Missaukee County grew in the early 20th century because of the region's timber industry.
 The community continues to thrive because of local lumber mills.